Lorenzosan/btc-market-maker/README.md

 ## Output

-Every 250 ms the service prints a consolidated snapshot including:
+At a fixed interval (configured via OUTPUT_INTERVAL_SECONDS) the service prints a consolidated snapshot including:

 - timestamp
 - Binance best bid and ask